This page provides an overview of managing users and groups in AppDynamics.

 - Choose at least one role for the new user.
 If you do not choose a role before saving, a warning message appears in the UI.
 You can assign the user to a role later, but the user will not be able to use any features in the UI until assigned a role.

-If the deleted user owns a custom dashboard, then the dashboard and its associated shares and reports cease to function properly, and the following dialogue box appears to confirm deletion:
+If the deleted user owns a custom dashboard, then the dashboard and its associated shares and reports cease to function properly, and this dialog displays to confirm deletion:

 As indicated in the UI, a user should have at least one role, which you can assign directly or through a group.
 Without a role, a user can log in, but will not be able to do much else in the Controller UI.
 You can associate users with roles from the user's configuration or navigate to Roles > Users and Groups with this Role to see the user and group assignments.

 Require Strong User Passwords